West Africa: Empower Young Women Through Training and Discipleship

 Traditionally, this country has been ethnically and religiously tolerant.
 These values have been challenged recently as ethnic conflict opened the door to international terrorists setting up their bases within the country’s borders.
-In spite of this, the team here says they feel safer here than in most large cities in the world and have policies in place to increase security and avoid at-risk locations.
+Despite this, the team says they feel relatively safe and have policies in place to increase security and avoid at-risk locations.

-The advantages of this city include neighborly people, a major river, a national park, and interesting restaurants and shopping.
+The advantages of this city include neighborly people, a major river, a national park, interesting restaurants, and shopping.
 The disadvantages include heat, heavy traffic, pollution, and infrastructure issues.

-Evangelicals have served in this country for nearly 100 years, yet fewer than 1 percent of the population are evangelical believers.
-Adherents of the Middle East’s majority religion make up 87.5 percent of the population.
-Many of those are heavily influenced by other traditional religions, leading to general tolerance for different religions and an appreciation of biblical teaching specifically.
-Besides this cultural characteristic, the country’s constitution protects evangelistic ministry that government officials pro-actively enforce.
+Evangelicals have served in this country for nearly 100 years, yet fewer than 1 percent of the people are evangelical believers.
+Adherents of the majority religion make up 87.5 percent of the population.
+The country’s constitution protects evangelistic ministry, which government officials proactively enforce.

 Language is an essential part of ministry.
-The successful applicant(s) will receive one year of French language study in Albertville, France, followed by the study of the local language in country.
-The goal will be to speak, read, and write French and the local majority language at a functional level in order to mentor, teach, and train others.
+For those who do not know the language, one year of French language study in Albertville, France, is required, followed by the study of the local language.
+The goal will be to speak, read, and write French and the local majority language at a functional level in order to mentor, teach and train others.

 This city will be difficult to live in for people with allergies.
-If someone is especially sensitive to heat, they should be prepared to develop coping strategies.
-Malaria, typhoid, and yellow fever are three diseases that an expatriate resident should either be vaccinated against or take prophylactic treatment to avoid.
+If someone is especially sensitive to heat and dust, they should be prepared to develop coping strategies.
+Vaccinations are required for malaria, typhoid, and yellow fever.
 Good medical care is available locally and at a Christian hospital nearby.

 Expectations for Spouse:

-If married, the husband will be expected to fill another role on the team.
-His role may vary based on his giftings, training, and abilities, as well as the needs of the team.
-It is expected that both spouses will be meaningfully involved in meeting ministry objectives, depending on the nature of family roles, children, etc.
+Spousal roles vary based on the spouse’s gifts, training, and abilities, as well as the needs of the team.
+It is expected that both spouses will be meaningfully involved in meeting team objectives, depending on the nature of family roles, children’s needs, etc.

 Children’s Educational Plan and Options:

-The successful applicant(s) will receive a full compensation package with the expectation that, once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends and family, sending church, or other resources.
-Cost information will be made available upon application.
-Training and coaching in fund-raising are available.
+The successful applicants will receive a full compensation package with the expectation that, once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends and family, local church, or other resources.
+Information on support costs will be made available upon application.
+Training and/or coaching in fund-raising is available.